Frequently Asked Questions

 - It compels individual lawyers to adopt and promote a mandated set of personal values (Statement of Principles) prescribed by our Regulator in disregard of the Charter freedoms of thought, belief, opinion, expression, conscience, and religion.

 - It requires an acceptance of, and agreement with, the Law Society's determination that there is "Systemic Racism" in the legal profession in Ontario.

 - It requires all lawyers in Ontario to cooperate with the advancement of an "Accelerated Culture Shift" as defined, implemented, and monitored by the Law Society of Ontario.

 Who is behind this website?

-We are a group of Ontario lawyers who are concerned about the Law Society of Ontario's EDI initiative, particularly the requirement of a Statement of Principles.
+We are a group of Ontario lawyers and paralegals who are concerned about the Law Society of Ontario's EDI initiative, particularly the requirement of a Statement of Principles.
 Each of us has unique perspectives, backgrounds, political and religious views, but we all agree that it is a flawed directive that should be withdrawn.

 Why should I be concerned about drafting a Statement of Principles that no one is even going to see?

 Cognitive dissonance is a good reason.
 If you sign a document knowing that you do not agree with it, you act against your own conscience.
 Freedom of conscience is protected under the Charter of Rights and Freedoms.
 If lawyers can be compelled to sign a 'loyalty pledge' against their own conscience, what hope does anyone else have to preserve the right to freedom of conscience?
 It becomes meaningless.
 Furthermore, how can lawyers be called upon to defend rights which they have, in effect, already abrogated or at least limited?